inseven/incontext/README.md

 - [ ] What is the performance hit of using a regex in the frontmatter parser?
 - [ ] Use the Swift `Regex` DSL
-- [ ] Support loading the existing stie configuration
+- [ ] Support loading the existing site configuration
 - [ ] Track resources and clean them up when files are deleted or importers change
 - [ ] Try using a multi-reader / single-writer model for the database to improve template render performance
 - [ ] Use Swift DSL to unify file and image handlers (this would allow easy checking of glob, regex, extension, and mime